otaviojr/node-red-contrib-smartthings/README.md

 # Device Nodes

-Once in NodeRed at Smartthings group you will see many device nodes.
+Once in NodeRed at SmartThings group you will see many devices nodes.
 Switch, Level, Color, Humidity, Motion, Contact, etc..

-Every node will keep device state.
-Every time a device state changes a message will be send to the output node with the ```msg.topic``` of **device** with all relevant informations at the ```msg.payload``` property
+Every node will keep its state.
+Every time a device state changes a message will be send to the output node with the ```msg.topic``` of **device** with all relevant informations at the ```msg.payload``` property.

+Device changes are received through the webhook you set up at SmartThings Developers Portal.

 All device nodes can receive at its input a message with the ```msg.topic``` of **update** to force the output of the current device state.
-This is useful if handling a request, for example.
+This is useful when handling a request, for example.

 Some devices can have their state changed.
 You can turn on a light, change level and color, or, open your door.

-For example, to turn on a switch you can send a message to the device node:
+For example, to turn on a switch you can send a message to its device node:

 ```
 {